Infected blood scandal in the United Kingdom: Background

 Haemophilia is a mostly inherited genetic disorder that impairs the body's ability to clot, a process needed to stop bleeding.
 This results in people bleeding longer after an injury, easy bruising, and an increased risk of bleeding inside joints or other parts of the body.

-There is no long-term cure for haemophilia.
+Before the development of Factor VIII gene therapy, there was no long-term cure for haemophilia.
 Treatment and prevention of bleeding episodes is done primarily by replacing the missing blood clotting factors using "synthetic" or "non-human derived" factor products such as recombinant factor VIII.
 Factor products work by replacing the missing factor proteins, which can take place at home or in hospital.
-The clotting factors are made either from plasma or by recombinant methods.
-In the 1970s, haemophiliacs began to be treated with "Factor Concentrates", which were sold as a revolutionary treatment.
-The consequential increase in use led to pharmaceutical companies seeking substantial supplies of plasma, and thousands of donors including prisoners, drug addicts, prostitutes and people known to be infected with HIV or hepatitis were allowed or even paid to give their plasma.
+In the 1970s, haemophiliacs began to be treated with "factor concentrates", which were sold as a revolutionary treatment.
+In the 1980s, it was discovered that many of these concentrates were contaminated by hepatitis viruses and HIV.
+The concentrates were contaminated as a result of the way plasma was sourced and collected.
+The creation of these products involved dangerous manufacturing processes.
+Large groups of paid donors were used, as many as 60,000 per batch, and included prisoners and drug addicts.

-Some of the most famous examples of risky plasma harvesting are those of Luckner Cambronne, who became known as "The Vampire of the Caribbean", and also Crysosan Ltd, a company based in Canada that was found guilty of harvesting plasma from the bodies of dead Russians and re-labelling it as originating from Swedish donors.
+Some of the most notorious examples of risky plasma harvesting are those of Luckner Cambronne, who became known as "The Vampire of the Caribbean" for his profiting from the sale of Haitian blood to the West for medical uses, and also Crysosan Ltd, a company based in Canada that was found guilty of harvesting plasma from the bodies of dead Russians and re-labelling it as originating from Swedish donors.

 Products

 Plasma donations could be collected using a process called plasmapheresis.
-In addition to NHS derived factors produced by Bio Products Laboratory (BPL), manufacturers that supplied clotting factor products to the UK during the mid-1970s and 1980s included Abbott (Profilate), Armour Pharmaceuticals (Factorate), Bayer-owned Cutter (Koate), Baxter International-owned Travenol/Hyland (Hemofil/Interhem), Immuno (Kryobulin) and Speywood (Humanate).
+In addition to NHS-derived factors produced by Bio Products Laboratory (BPL), manufacturers that supplied clotting factor products to the UK during the mid-1970s and 1980s included Abbott (Profilate), Armour Pharmaceuticals (Factorate), Bayer-owned Cutter (Koate), Baxter International-owned Travenol/Hyland (Hemofil/Interhem), Immuno (Kryobulin) and Speywood (Humanate).